JinkiJung/uWebSockets_cmake/README.md

 # uWebSockets_cmake
-A lovely tutorial for how to use uWebSockets with CMake in C++!
+A lovely tutorial for how to make the simplest C++ code working with uWebSockets and CMake!

 ## Setup
 In the root folder, clone and build the uWebSocket by following the commands below: